dezoito/ollama-grid-search/README.md

 ## Purpose

-This project aims to automate the process of selecting the best models, prompts, or inference parameters for a given use-case or application, allowing the iteration over the possible combinations and visual inspection of the results.
+This project automates the process of selecting the best models, prompts, or inference parameters for a given use-case, allowing you to iterate over their combinations and to visually inspect the results.

-It assumes the user has [Ollama](https://www.ollama.ai) installed and serving endpoints, either in `localhost` or in a remote server.
+It assumes [Ollama](https://www.ollama.ai) is installed and serving endpoints, either in `localhost` or in a remote server.

+## Quick Example

 Here's a test for the prompt "Write a short sentence about HAL9000", tested on 2 models, using `0.7` and `1.0` as values for `temperature`: